 Tailgating, also known as a traffic violation for following too close, has historically relied upon the visual judgment of the traffic officer or has been the result of a rear-end crash.
-Laser Technology has developed a patented firmware code that offers a unique measurement calculation unlike any other laser on the market.
+Laser Technology has changed that with the development of DBC (Distance Between Cars), a patented firmware code that offers a unique measurement calculation unlike any other on the market.

 Just like in speed enforcement, traffic officers still need to first visually determine if a vehicle is following too close before they even attempt to validate it with the appropriate police equipment.
-The UltraLyte 100LR laser with DBC or TruCAM with DBC makes these measurements possible and instantly validates the visual determination of the officer with hard data.
+The TruCAM with DBC or UltraLyte 100LR laser with DBC make these measurements possible and can instantly validate the visual determination of the officer with hard data.

 LTI lasers help you take an active role in reducing crashes and fatalities in your community by reducing tailgating and aggressive driving violations.